springbov/dndsrd5.2_markdown/src/03_Classes/09_Rogue.md

 - Gain the following traits from the Core Rogue Traits table: Hit Point Die, proficiency in one skill of your choice from the Rogue's skill list, proficiency with Thieves' Tools, and training with Light armor.
 - Gain the Rogue's level 1 features, which are listed in the Rogue Features table.

+### Rogue Class Features

+As a Rogue, you gain the following class features when you reach the specified Rogue levels.
+These features are listed in the Rogue Features table.

 Table: Rogue Features

 | Level | Proficiency Bonus | Class Features                                         | Sneak Attack |